flomaurer/Tourenverzeichnis/README.md

 		* realtime download of OSM-tiles
 		* recognition of picture rotation for PDF on EXIF-info
 		* realtime DB-search while typing search parameters
+        * sorts DP values by date for PDF

 3. Usage / Quickstart
 	Hopefully very intiutive.